eudeamonism/NZWalks/README.md

 ## .NET Web APi

-This API houses 15 walks, trails, that show the destination's name, length in kilometoers, description, image, region code and image all with supporting ids.
+This API houses 15 walks, trails, that show the destination's name, length in kilometers, description, image, region code and image all with supporting ids.